unm-historiography/2016-fall/Project-Draft/Tiersa-Draft.md

 ## How Judeo-Christian historiography created a universal history with a providential plan

 Judeo-Christian historiography tried to build a bridge between paganism and Christianity.
 They wanted to prove that history was a continuum in which God had an ultimate goal in mind.
-For Judeo-Christian historiography God was the God of History and this history was universal.
+For Judeo-Christian historiography, God was the God of History and this history was universal.

 ###### **The God of History**